pjakiela/ECON523/exercises/E4-DD2.md

 ## Empirical Exercise

-Start by generating a new do file that loads `E4-GodlontonOkeke-data.dta` and uses your answers to the in-class activity to generate and label the variables needed to replicate Column 1 of Table 5.
+Start by creating a new do file that loads `E4-GodlontonOkeke-data.dta` and uses your answers to the in-class activity to generate and label the variables needed to replicate Column 1 of Table 5.